 Personal Details: Chapman, Arthur

-Arthur Chapman, EdD, MPhil (*1966), is senior lecturer in history education at the UCL Institute of Education, University College London.
-He was a history teacher for 12 years prior to taking a university post in history education and has worked at the universities of Cumbria and Edge Hill as well as London.
-He is a series editor of the International Review of History Education, an associate editor of the London Review of Education and of the International Journal of Historical Learning Teaching and Research and he co-edited Teaching History in 2007-2013.
+Arthur Chapman, EdD, MPhil (*1966), is an Associate Professor in History in Education at the UCL Institute of Education, University College London.
+He was a history teacher for 12 years prior to taking a university post in history education and has worked at the universities of Oxford, Cumbria and Edge Hill as well as London.
+He is a series editor of the International Review of History Education and managing editor of the History Education Research Journal.
 His main research interest is in developing historical thinking, and, in particular, in young peoples’ understandings of historical argument, of historical explanation and of conflicts of historical interpretation.

 Arthur Chapman, Dr. päd. (*1966), ist Professor für Geschichtsdidaktik am Institut für Bildungswissenschaften der Universität London.
 Zuvor war er 12 Jahre als Lehrer an der Schule und als Lehrbeauftragter an den Universitäten Cumbria, Edge Hill und auch London tätig.
 Er ist Mitherausgeber der Reihe "International Review of History Education" und der Zeitschriften "London Review of Education" und "International Journal of Historical Learning Teaching and Research".
 Darüber hinaus war er Mitherausgeber der Zeitschrift "Teaching History" (2007-2013).
 Sein hauptsächliches Forschungsinteresse liegt in der Entwicklung des historischen Denkens, insbesondere darin, wie Heranwachsende historische Argumente, Erklärungen und Interpretationskonflikte verstehen.